-- · We are collaborating with Dr. Robert Negrin and his team at Stanford University in an IST study to evaluate the use of PORT-2 with iNKT cell therapies in animals.
+- We are collaborating with Dr. Robert Negrin and his team at Stanford University in an investigator sponsored trial ("IST") study to evaluate the use of PORT-2 with iNKT cell therapies in animals.
 This work will evaluate if an engager co-administered with expanded or transformed iNKT cells can further activate the transplanted and endogenous cells inside the patient.
-The Stanford collaboration will also study the impact iNKT engagers have on driving an adaptive immune response and correcting the suppressive tumor microenvironment. - We have entered into a Cooperative Research and Development Agreement ("CRADA") with the NCI.
+The Stanford collaboration will also study the impact iNKT engagers have on driving an adaptive immune response and correcting the suppressive tumor microenvironment.
+There is also an IST study expected to start at the University of Birmingham, U.K. - We have entered into a Cooperative Research and Development Agreement ("CRADA") with the NCI.
 We and NCI will advance preclinical and potential clinical development of STING agonists and anti-RAGE agents for cancer vaccines.
 We and NCI will develop agents to enhance the efficacy of proprietary cancer vaccines and mouse model cancer vaccines developed by NCI.
 After the acquisition of Tarus Therapeutics, LLC ("Tarus"), we amended the CRADA to include exploration of the different adenosine compounds.

-Three Months Ended September 30, 2023 Compared to the Three Months Ended September 30, 2022 (All Amounts in 000'\$)
+Three Months Ended December 31, 2023 Compared to the Three Months Ended December 31, 2022 (All Amounts in 000'\$)